 This all sounds pretty good in theory, but how does it look in practice?
-Fast Company offers the following examples of companies who have leveraged their core competencies for innovation:
+Fast Company offers the following business core competencies examples of companies who have leveraged their core competencies for innovation and growth:

 - Apple - used a core competency of design to “attack all types of hardware and software” and disrupt multiple industries, like the music industry.